 Setting property groups

-Property groups are required to define how the COBOL, PL/I, HLASM, and REXX editors search for copybooks and/or includes when you edit a program.
-Without loading these the language servers used by Z Open Editor will not be able to parse the programs correctly and show many syntax errors that are due to the missing definitions contained in these files.
+Property groups are required to define how the COBOL, PL/I, HLASM, REXX, and JCL editors search for copybooks or includes when you edit a program.
+Without property groups, the language servers used by Z Open Editor cannot parse the programs correctly and show syntax errors that are due to the missing definitions contained in these files.
 Property Groups can also be used to specify language-specific compiler options.

 Here is an example for a COBOL property group from a ZAPP file that defines a local search path for copybooks as well as remote and local location for library files.
-All these location will be search in oder top-down:
+All these location searches in order top-down:

 propertyGroups: